-If you have been injured in a car accident, you will need to be able to prove that the other driver was at fault in order to receive compensation for your damages.
-The Ridgefield car accident lawyers at Hastings, Cohan & Walsh, LLP will investigate your accident and gather evidence to prove the other driver was at fault, but you can help increase your chances of success by taking some important steps right after the accident.
+If you have been injured in a Connecticut car accident, you will need to be able to prove that the other driver was at fault in order to receive compensation for your damages.
+The Connecticut car accident lawyers at Hastings, Cohan & Walsh, LLP will investigate your accident and gather evidence to prove the other driver was at fault, but you can help increase your chances of success by taking some important steps right after the accident.
 Please contact Hastings, Cohan & Walsh, LLP today to schedule your free initial consultation.
-Our car accident lawyers serve clients in Danbury, Waterbury, New Haven, Stamford, and Ridgefield, Connecticut.
+Our Connecticut car accident lawyers serve clients throughout Connecticut including but not limited to Danbury, Waterbury, New Haven, Stamford, and Ridgefield.

 If you believe the other driver was at fault, contact the police and request that an officer be dispatched to the scene of the car accident.
 The police report will often contain important information to support your claim, including: